btcgauge/notes/0_why_running_your_own_node.md

 Average(x)  =  ---------  =  -  *  \     x  =  -  *  --------  =  -----
                    n         n     /__ 1       n         2          2
 ```
+- 2^255 = 2^31 * (2^32)^7 = (2 Bn) x (4 Bn) x (4 Bn) x (4 Bn) x (4 Bn) x (4 Bn) x (4 Bn) x (4 Bn).
+This is to compare with the estimated number of atoms in the visible universe ~ 10^80 ~ 2^266
+- Another point of comparison:
+  - There are (4 Bn) x (4 Bn) seconds in about 544 Bn years (or more than 39 times the age of universe of 13.8 billion years).
+The Milky Way has between 100 and 400 Bn stars.
+Let's assume there are 4 Bn Earth-like planets in each galaxy and there are about 39 x (4 Bn) = 156 Bn galaxies in the universe.
   - A really good Graphics Processing Unit (GPU) can generate a little less than 1 Bn (10^9) hashes per second (H/s).
 But Bitcoin miners use Application Specific Integrated Circuits (ASICs).
 They are pieces of hardware that are specifically designed for running a large number of SHA-256 hashes in parallel and nothing else.
 The efficiency gain is 1000-fold compared to a GPU.
 A Bitcoin ASICs can generate about 1Tn (10^12) hashes per second (T/s).
-- As points of comparison:
-  - The estimated number of atoms in the visible universe ~ 10^80 ~ 2^266
-  - 2^256 = (2^32)^8 = (4 Bn)^8 ~ 10^77 = (4 Bn) x (4 Bn) x (4 Bn) x (4 Bn) x (4 Bn) x (4 Bn) x (4 Bn) x (4 Bn)
-  - Imagine 4Bn computers (Google is estimated to have about single digit millions of servers -> 4Bn servers ~ 1 kilo Google worth of computing power
-  - There are less than 8 Bn people on Earth.
-Imagine giving a little over half of every individual on Earth their own personal KiloGoogle
-  - Imagine 4Bn copies of this Earth (compared to 100 to 400 billion starts in the Milky Way) ~ 1% of every star in the galaxy
-  - Imagine 4 Bn copies of the Milky Way.
-Let's call it our GigaGalactic Super Computer
-  - 4 Bn seconds is about 126.8 years x 4 Bn = 507 Bn years (which is about 37 times the age of the universe)
-  - You would still only have a 1 in 4 Bn chance of finding the correct guess
-  - Total Bitcoin mining power ~ 5 Bn Bn H/s (1/3 of our KiloGoogle).
-Bitcoin miners use Application Specific Integrated Circuits.
-These are pieces of hardware that are a thousand times better than a GPU (Tn H/s) and are specifically designed for Bitcoin mining, for running a bunch of SHA-256 hashes in parallel and nothing else.
-There is a lot of efficiency gains to be had when you throw out the need for general computation and design your integrated circuits for one and only one task.
+  - Let's assume each Earth-like planets has the same population (there are about 8 Bn people on Earth) and each inhabitants has 4M ASICS running at all time.
+That would be (2 Bn) x (4 Bn) x (4 Bn) H/s computer power on each planet.
+If this computing power in the whole universe was generating hashes since the Big Bang, there would still have a 1 in 4Bn chance of finding the correct guess

 ### What is Bitcoin